SEI-SEA-1-25/code-challenges/README.md

 Tackle the following Codewars challenges at a range of difficulty levels

+Copy your final solutions from the codewars challenge into the respective python files and make a pull request to submit your homework!

 ## 8 Kyu:
 ### Count of positives, sum of negatives